 Popper’s Examination of Religion – Between Socratic and Platonic Foundations

-In The Open Society and its Enemies, Popper addresses the subject of religion through its representatives, the philosophers Socrates and Plato.
+In The Open Society and its Enemies, Popper addresses the subject of religion through the philosophers Socrates and Plato.
 In Popper’s view, Socrates felt that both his conscience and his religious beliefs required him to reflect on every demand made by an external authority.
 By contrast, Plato’s attitude towards religion is primarily functional, serving as a source of inspiration for the creation and preservation of a stable society.
 Popper agrees with the claim that, historically speaking, all ethics are founded in religion.
 According to Popper, a religion may be founded on the idea of personal responsibility and freedom of conscience, as in Socrates’s understanding; however, it may reject any idea of freedom of conscience and personal responsibility, as in Plato’s understanding (Barzaghi & Corcó, 2016).

 The Three Elements of Leadership – Leaders, Mission, and Followers